 The first official Twitter logo: 2006 – 2010

 The first official Twitter logo to reach the public showed the final name “Twitter” in light blue.
 The font was designed by Linda Gavin, with smooth, rounded sans serif shapes that merge together, with a white outline creating a bubble-like effect.
 It was very much of its time.
 The company also bought a small graphic symbol of a light blue bird from Simon Oxley on iStock for $15.
-Named Larry after the basketball player Larry Bird, this wasn't part of the logo initially (something prohibited by iStock), but it appeared as an icon on the website.
+Named Larry after the basketball player Larry Bird, this wasn't part of the logo initially (something prohibited by iStock), but it did appear as an icon on the website (see the evolution of the Twitter bird in the tweet below).

 The Twitter logo evolution: 2010 – 2012